ConacBreslin/technostalgia/README.md

 2. All visitors should be able to view technologies on the site, search by category, or search by keyword.
 - The technologies page link is is visible on the navbar for all visitors.
 It shows all the technologies in cards to all visitors to the site.
 This page is headed by a search form which can search the technologies by keyword or category.
 3. All visitors should be able to view all the comments about any technology.
-- All visitors should be able to navigate to the comments page from within the technologies card.
+- All visitors can navigate to the comments page from within the technologies card.
 4. All visitors should be able to register for the website.
 - The registration link is visible on the navbar for all visitors.
 It has a form for all the required registration details.
 All fields have specifications and requirements.
 5. Logged in visitors should be able to add new technologies to the site.
 -  The add a technology link is only visible on the navbar for logged in users.
 This page has a form which insists on the user filling in all the details necessary for a technology.
 It has guidance on what is needed through placeholder text.
 6. Logged in visitors should be able to edit or delete the technologies they have added.
 - This functionality is available to registered, logged in users from their profile page.
 The link to the profile page is only visible to logged in users.
+Unfortunately due to the way the comments were linked to the technology the ability for users to edit the technology name had to be disabled.
 7. Logged in visitors should be able to add comments to aon a form on the comments page.
 - This facility is available to registered, logged in users when they have navigated from the technolgy's card on the technologies page.
 Although anyone can wrote a comment on the card, if a an unregistered user tries to submit a comment they get a flash message explaining this and get redirected to the registration page.
 8. Logged in visitors should be able to edit or delete the comments they have added to a technology.